-NTC portal is being developed by C-DOT in coordination with TEC/ DoT and NCSC.
+NTC project is being developed by C-DOT in coordination with TEC/ DoT and NCSC Delhi.
+C-DOT is expected to conduct PoC will be done with the automotive vertical in near future.

 7.1.3.
 Code of practice for Securing Consumer IoT